On Dummett's Pragmatist Justification Procedure: Proof-theoretic validity

-By \ref{def:validity}, the valid canonical argument \deduction{v} have \variable{C} as conclusion and, at most, $\Gamma,\Delta$ as assumptions.
-We use \deduction{v} as base and assume that we already have a natural deduction derivation \deduction{d} for \variable{C} from $\Gamma,\Delta$ obtained by recursive application of the procedure described here to the critical subarguments of \deduction{v}.\footnote{Recall that a canonical argument is already a natural deduction derivation except for the critical subarguments (see remark on page~\pageref{rmk:critical}).
-The recursive application of the procedure to the critical subarguments of \deduction{v} will always terminate since, by \ref{def:validity}, \deduction{v} is narrowly valid and thus, by \ref{def:narrow-validity}, have only critical subarguments of lower degree.} Then, we go through the applications of elimination rules in the principal path and construct, through a process of inversion, a natural deduction derivation of \variable{G} from \variable{\Gamma} alone.
-Starting with \variable{C}, we obtain a natural deduction derivation for each principal sentence in the principal path until we reach \variable{G} (at which point we would have either dispensed with or discharged the auxiliary assumptions \variable{\Delta}).
-Since \ref{def:validity} provides a valid canonical argument \deduction{v} for \emph{any} complementation \deduction{c}, we are free to choose the complementations more convenient for the construction of our natural deduction derivation.
-We proceed case by case, where each case shows the derivation of the major premiss on the basis of derivations of the principal sentences that came before (ordered from \variable{C} to \variable{G}).
-For the cases of \eliminationrule{\vee} and \eliminationrule{\to}, which introduce auxiliary assumptions, I show how these assumptions can be dispensed with (\eliminationrule{\vee}) or discharged (\eliminationrule{\to}).
-That is, for each occurrence of \eliminationrule{\vee} and \eliminationrule{\to} in the principal path of \deduction{c}, I show how to obtain a derivation from only $\Gamma,\Delta_{*}$, where \variable{\Delta_{*}} stands for the auxiliary assumptions except those assumptions that are being introduced at that particular inference step.
-As a result, after going through all sentences in the principal path, we obtain a derivation of \variable{G} which depends solely on \variable{\Gamma}.
+By \ref{def:validity}, the valid canonical argument \deduction{v} have $C$ as conclusion and, at most, $\Gamma,\Delta$ as assumptions.
+We use \deduction{v} as base and assume that we already have a natural deduction derivation \deduction{d} for $C$ from $\Gamma,\Delta$ obtained by recursive application of the procedure described here to the critical subarguments of \deduction{v}.\footnote{Recall that a canonical argument is mostly already a natural deduction derivation, except for the critical subarguments (\ref{rmk:critical}).
+The termination of the recursive application of the procedure to the critical subarguments of \deduction{v} is warranted by the complexity restrictions on critical subarguments (\ref{def:validity-canonical}). \ref{exp:recursive} illustrates the recursive nature of the definitions.} Then, we go through the applications of elimination rules in the principal path and construct, through a process of inversion, a natural deduction derivation of $G$ from $\Gamma$ alone.
+Starting with $C$, we obtain a natural deduction derivation for each principal sentence in the principal path until we reach $G$ (at which point we would have either discarded or discharged the auxiliary assumptions $\Delta$).
+Since \ref{def:validity} ensures a valid canonical argument \deduction{v} for \emph{any} complementation \deduction{c}, we are free to consider those complementations that are more convenient for the construction of our natural deduction derivation.
+We proceed case by case, where each case shows the derivation of the major premiss on the basis of derivations of the principal sentences that came before (ordered from $C$ to $G$).
+For the cases of \eliminationrule{\vee} and \eliminationrule{\to}, which introduce auxiliary assumptions, I show how these assumptions can be either discarded (\eliminationrule{\vee}) or discharged (\eliminationrule{\to}).
+That is, for each occurrence of \eliminationrule{\vee} and \eliminationrule{\to} in the principal path of \deduction{c}, I show how to obtain a derivation from only $\Gamma,\Delta_{*}$, where $\Delta_{*}$ stands for the auxiliary assumptions except those assumptions that are being introduced at that particular inference step.
+As a result, after going through all sentences in the principal path, we obtain a derivation of $G$ which depends solely on $\Gamma$. \begin{itemize} \item [(\eliminationrule{\wedge})] Consider complementations by both elimination rules for conjunction